Yoga on a Paddle Board

 Choosing the Best Paddle Board for Yoga

 There are numerous stand up paddle boards on the market specifically for yoga, but we have found that inflatable boards make an excellent choice for many reasons compared to a hard board.
+Below are some of our favorite yoga boards for water that we offer at ISLE Surf and SUP.

 Our Lotus SUP yoga board packs down to the size of a sleeping bag, making it easy to store in your car or trunk.
 Plus, the slight give from the inflatable construction helps reduce soreness while posing.
 Check out our other paddle boards that can be used for yoga.